trilobiet/doabapi/README.md

    ...
    ```

-3. Include a script just before the closing `</body>` tag to populate the defined regions:
+3. Include a script just before the closing `</body>` tag to populate the regions defined at step 2:

    ```javascript
    <script>